What does Umami Mean?

 There are many umami foods naturally rich in glutamic acid.
 For example, green tea, shiitake mushrooms and tomatoes.
 Another excellent example is dashi broth, which is made with kombu and rich in umami flavor.
 (In fact, it was kombu that inspired Ikeda’s research).

 You can even amp up an old favorite like potato salad by using a savory condiment such as Organic Miso Mustard, which contains 26% chickpea miso.
+Miso Mustard is the perfect ingredient for adding umami to classic summer dishes, like this savory potato salad.

 One of the easiest ways to make a delicious umami ramen is to use miso in your broth.
 Ramen broth recipes vary widely, and often have a vegetable, pork or chicken stock base.
 To make your broth blast off with flavor try adding three tablespoons of Traditional Red Miso per quart of liquid to your recipe.